daixque/markd/README.md

 ## Installation
 You can install markd using RubyGems as below:

-    gem install markd
+    $ gem install markd

 ## Usage
-Build html:
+Build html from markdown:

-    markd -o out_dir markdown.md
+    $ markd -o out_dir markdown.md

-where *markdown.md* is target markdown file and *out_dir* is directory html/css/js files are generated into.
+where *markdown.md* is target markdown file and *out_dir* is directory that html/css/js files are generated into.

+Use -h (or --help) option to show detail.

+    $ markd -h

 ## Instructions
 See more instructions: